 The Inigo Jones Jacobean Period -1620-1660

 The mansions built from 1620 to the end of the Commonwealth were of two distinct types-those still designed in the early Renaissance style of the Elizabethan and Jacobean periods, and those that sprang from the genius of Inigo Jones or his followers.
-It is somewhat difficult at the outset to realise that such buildings as Hatfield House and Whitehall Palace were built within ten years of each other, of such a different conception was the work of Jones to that of any other contemporary building.
-From the beginning he broke right away from the jumbled and loose ideas that characterised the work being produced, when he commenced his task of raising English architecture from the decline into which it was falling during the reign of James I.
+It is somewhat difficult at the outset to realize that such buildings as Hatfield House and Whitehall Palace were built within ten years of each other, of such a different conception was the work of Jones to that of any other contemporary building.
+From the beginning, he broke right away from the jumbled and loose ideas that characterized the work being produced when he commenced his task of raising English architecture from the decline into which it was falling during the reign of James I.